Bambleweeny57/JonZON-X/README.md

-# 🎵 JonZON-X AY-3-8910 Sound Expansion for ZX81
+# 🎵 JonZON-X AY-3-8912 Sound Expansion for ZX81

 JonZON-X is a modern recreation of the ZON-X-81 Sound Box by Bi-Pak, designed for the ZX81.
-It uses the AY-3-8910 Programmable Sound Generator (PSG) and supports stereo line-out, optional multi-PSG expansion, and historically accurate address decoding.
+It uses the AY-3-8912 Programmable Sound Generator (PSG) and supports stereo line-out, and historically accurate address decoding.

 This project prioritizes:
 - ✅ Robust signal integrity